raspberrypilearning/make-crumble-sparkle-creature/en/step_6.md

 --- /print-only ---

-How can you make your Sparkle turn off automatically after the last repeat cycle?
+Look at the blocks in the `Sparkle`{:class="crumblesparkles"} palette.
+Which block could you add after the `do 10 times`{:class="crumblecontrol"} loop block to make your Sparkle turn off automatically after the last repeat cycle?